Pruritic urticarial papules and plaques of pregnancy: Diagnosis

 PUPPP is often a diagnosis of exclusion and may need laboratory testing to rule out other dermatoses.
 Lab tests may include complete blood count, comprehensive metabolic panel, liver function tests, serum human choriogonadotropin and serum cortisol.
 Additional specialized tests may include serum for indirect immunofluorescence or biopsy of the lesions for direct immunofluorescence to rule out pemphigoid gestationis.

 A common misdiagnosis is urticarial pemphigoid gestationis, hence it is needed to exclude it while diagnosing PUPPP as clinical features can overlap.
 Therefore, histological and immunological studies are necessary to ensure there is no misdiagnosis.
 During the case of pemphigoid gestationis, lesions usually occur during the earlier periods of gestation and often involve the umbilicus; as well as, having a positive immunofluorescence of perilesional skin.
 If there is eczema, people generally have a history of atopy, be it personal or through family.
 The eruption is identified by pruritic erythematous lesions on flexural areas.
 Furthermore, other clinical differential diagnosis could be from drug eruptions, urticaria, or viral exanthems.

 Sometimes, people may require a 3- or 4-mm punch biopsy to exclude herpes gestationis, which is a variant of bullous pemphigoid occurring during or immediately after pregnancy.
 Usually, the biopsy has features that are consistent with PUPPP but there are no pathognomonic symptoms of the particular disorder.
 Additionally, a biopsy of unaffected perilesional skin could be used for direct immunofluorescence studies to have a more precise exclusion of herpes gestationis.

 Treatment

-It is important to note that diagnosis should be conducted by a trusted medical professional.
+Diagnosis should be conducted by a trusted medical professional.
 In the case that a woman is experiencing symptoms of PUPPP, it is recommended that they contact their primary care physician for referral to a dermatologist for treatment guidance and should not self-treat.

 In the majority of cases, PUPPP resolves within a few days or weeks upon initial onset or spontaneously within a week of delivery.
 However, a few women continue to experience symptoms long into the postpartum period.